SanderMertens/flecs/docs/Queries3.md

 });
 ```

-When a query pair contains a wildcard, the `ecs_term_id` function can be used to determine the id of the pair element that matched the query:
+When a query pair contains a wildcard, the `ecs_field_id` function can be used to determine the id of the pair element that matched the query:

 ```c
 ecs_filter_t *f = ecs_filter(world, {